StraitjacketSoftware/guidelines/csharp/coding/public-fields.md

 The only fields that should be `public` are constant or static read-only fields used for defining default object states (e.g. `Vector3.zero`),

-If you want to expose data to consumers of the type, you should define a `property` with a `get` accessor that forwards to the field (or an auto-implemented property).
+For the purpose of exposing data to consumers of the type, you should define a `property` with a `get` accessor that forwards to the field (or an auto-implemented property).
 Don't expose the `field` directly.

 ## Unity